vijay8856/react-native-find-background-location-vd/README.md

+Hyy Devlopers

 react-native-find-background-location-vd

-📍 Android foreground-service based background location tracking for React Native

-This library provides reliable background location updates on Android using a foreground service, fully compatible with Android 10 → Android 14+.
+Reliable background location tracking for React Native on Android using a foreground service, designed with Play Store–safe practices and clear behavior guarantees.

-✅ Android only
+✨ Features

+1. Foreground service–based background location tracking

+2. Works when app is:

+3. Minimized

+4. In background

+5. Screen locked

+6. Continuous location updates

+7. Play Store compliant (no hidden restarts, no abusive alarms)

+8. Simple JS API

+9. Does not force background execution after user kills the app (by design)

 ## ⚠️ Android Kill-Mode Behavior